-Max Tire Size on a Stock 2014-19 Tundra – No Lift
+Biggest Tire on a Stock Tundra 2014-19 – No Lift

-The Tundra has a very positive wheel offset from factory so you won’t be able to fit a 0 offset or negative 12 offset.
+The Tundra has a very positive wheel offset from the factory so you won’t be able to fit a 0 offset or negative 12 offsets.
 This means the wheel hubs are pushed further outwards, which limits you somewhat to a more positive offset rim.

-You need to remove front mud flaps located in the front of the tire which is mounted on the front bumper and held securely by 2x 10mm bolts.
+- You need to remove front mud flaps located in the front of the tire which is mounted on the front bumper and held securely by 2x 10mm bolts.

 Max Tire Size with a 3” Lift Kit

 The 3-inch lift kit is significantly more popular than the 4” lift kits on the Tundra’s.
-With a 3” lift kit you’re getting up to 1” more clearance and lift than a levelling kit and the rear is also lifted slightly.
+With a 3” lift kit you’re getting up to 1” more clearance and lift than a leveling kit and the rear is also lifted slightly.

-The 305mm wide x55” tire measures in at 33.2 in metric values.
+- The 305mm wide x 55” tire measures 33.2 in metric values.

 Max Tire Size with a 6” Lift Kit

-Once you go as big as 6” leveling kits, you’re basically losing some of the Tundra UTE functionality and its becoming more of a show pony.
-When you go this high you are able to fit in excess of 12” wide rims with 35” tires.
+Once you go as big as 6” leveling kits, you’re losing some of the Tundra UTE functionality and it’s becoming more of a show pony.
+When you go this high you can fit more than 12” wide rims with 35” tires.

-If you want to squeeze in 37” tires, you’ll have to fit a front aftermarket bumper for better clearance and no scrubbing at full lock.
+- If you want to squeeze in 37” tires, you’ll have to fit a front aftermarket bumper for better clearance and no scrubbing at full lock.

-Difference between a 33 and 35” Tire
+Difference Between a 33″ and 35” Tire

-Below you can see the physical differences between a 33 and 35 inch tire.
+Below you can see the physical differences between a 33 and 35-inch tire.

 I find this tool very useful when determining tire size differences and what effect it has on your truck: https://tiresize.com/comparison/